-Grade Level: 9-12 Course #: 7173 Length: 2 Semesters Credit(s): 1 credit per Sem.,

-2 credits maximum Diploma: Counts as a Directed Elective or Elective

-Principles of Culinary and Hospitality is designed to develop an understanding of the hospitality industry and career opportunities, and responsibilities in the food service and lodging industry.
+Grade Level: 9-12 Course #: 7173 Length: 2 Semesters Credit(s): 1 credit per Sem., 2 credits maximum Diploma: Counts as a Directed Elective or Elective for all Diplomas Principles of Culinary and Hospitality is designed to develop an understanding of the hospitality industry and career opportunities, and responsibilities in the food service and lodging industry.
 Introduces procedures for decision making which affects operation management, products, labor, and revenue.
 Additionally, students will learn the fundamentals of food preparation, basic principles of sanitation, service procedures, and safety practices in the food service industry including proper operation techniques for equipment.
+Prerequisite: None